CyberMarcR/CyberMarcR/README.md

 ---
 ## Objectives
-With a strong foundation in 1st Line IT Support, I’ve developed a growing interest in cybersecurity and am now actively pursuing a transition into the field.
-My goal is to build on my technical background and move into a role as a Security Operations Center (SOC) Analyst, where I can contribute to threat detection, incident response, and proactive network defense.
+My goal is to transition into a Security Operations Center (SOC) Analyst role, where I can contribute to threat detection, incident response, and proactive network defence, building on my IT support background and hands-on cybersecurity training.

 ## Projects & Labs
+- Password Hash Cracking Lab – Practical use of John the Ripper across multiple hash types with documented results
+- Metasploitable 2 Write-Up – Vulnerable VM exploitation using Nmap and Metasploit
+- Metasploit EternalBlue (WIP) – Ongoing exploration of CVE-2017-0144 in a controlled lab environment

 ---